glaunay/mongodet/README.md

 #### Initialization of the database

 The first time you use our program, you need to initialize the database.
-To import data into mongoDB, you must add an option to the previous command line with the path of the Json file:
+To import data into mongoDB, you must add an option to the previous command line with the path of the JSON file:

 ```
 node app.js -init [path]
 ```

-**Note** : the Json file must be in Det.belt format.
+**Note** : the JSON file must be in Det.belt format.
 The database now contains detergents of your file.
 If the database is already filled and you want to reset it, you can use

 ```